 Your next step is to enroll in CD 695.
-This course is designed to help you finalize the project, which includes preparation for the oral defense and Graduate Studies review process.
-If you do not finish by the end of the quarter, a grade of RP (Report in Progress) will be posted until you are finished.
+This course is designed to help you finalize the project, such as implementing your project, summarizing project implementation successes and challenges, and plans for the future use of the project.
+CD 695 also includes preparation for the oral defense and Graduate Studies review process.
+If you do not finish by the end of the term, a grade of RP (Report in Progress) will be posted until you are finished.
 Please register for CD 695 only once.